neravdoshi/DSBlog/Part1/DataRefinery.md

 * This takes you to the Watson Studio tooling.
 There you see a heading that says `Start by creating a project` and a button that says `Create Project`.
 Click on `Create a Project`.
 Next click on `Create an Empty project`.

 * On the create a new project page, name your project.
-One may name the project - `insurance-demo`.
+One may name the project - `emergencyresponse`.
 You also need to associate an IBM Cloud Object store instance, so that you store the data set.

 * Under `Select Storage service` click on the `Add` button.
 This takes you to the IBM Cloud Object Store service page.
 Leave the service on the `Lite` tier and then click the `Create` button at the bottom of the page.
 You are prompted to name the service and choose the resource group.
 Once you select a name, click the resource group `Confirm` button.